Rapptz/discord.py/docs/api.rst

 .. function:: on_settings_update(before, after)

-    Called when your :class:`Settings` updates, for example:
+    Called when your :class:`UserSettings` updates, for example:

     - Changed theme
     - Changed custom activity